tareq22/Quiz-Game/README.md

 I completed this project when i was in 5th semester.
 To complete my project i took 2 weeks.
 I did not need any cost to complete my project.

 ## Contributing codes
 Any and all contributions to the project are welcome.
-Certain person Information is used across the world primarily by organizations with a documentation purpose so the instituition can have real impact.
+Certain intitutes oersonnels Information is used across the university primarily by organizations with a documentation purpose so the instituition can have real impact.